 - Difference: -26,437

 - Daily churn: -1,101.54 claims

 January 2017 Veterans Disability Benefits Statistics: Claims Backlog Status

-Any disability claims waiting over 125 days for a VA determination decision are listed in the backlog.
-On January 9th, 80,173 claims were in the backlog category report.
-This is a rare and massive positive shift in backlogged claims, and fantastic news for veterans waiting on their applications to be approved.
+Any disability claims more than 125 days old move into the backlog category.
+On January 9th, more than 80,000 claims were in the backlog category.
+This is a rare and massive positive shift in backlogged claims, and fantastic news for veterans waiting on benefit approval.

 - As of January 9, 2017: 80,173